hamdaniVT/AbdulazizVT/content/publication/towards-more-accurate-uncertainty-estimation-in-text-classification/index.md

   - admin
   - Bei Xiao
   - ChangTien Lu
+doi: 10.18653/v1/2020.emnlp-main.671
-publication: "Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing "
+publication: Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP)
 publication_short: in "EMNLP"
 abstract: The uncertainty measurement of classified results is especially important in areas requiring limited human resources for higher accuracy.
 For